 Nothing, absolutely nothing, says romance quite like the whiff of traffic fumes and the bright lights of an old sex shop.
-Throw in ten tourists with selfie sticks and you’ve got yourself a love story.
-Okay, but all joking aside, due to its central location and selection of great bars and restaurants, Soho is one of the best places for a date in London.
-From a cool basement bar hidden in a whisky shop, to a casual, cute coffee spot, to a counter restaurant perfect for trialing your best Lady and the Tramp impression, these are our favourite places for a date in Soho.
+Throw in 10 tourists with selfie sticks and you’ve got yourself a love story.
+But all joking aside, due to its central location and selection of great bars and restaurants, Soho is one of the best places for a date in London.
+From a cool basement bar hidden in a whisky shop, to a casual coffee spot, to a counter restaurant perfect for trialling your best Lady and the Tramp impression, these are our favourite places for a date in Soho.

-The Palmor is a big, glossy smile of a restaurant.
+The Palomar is a big, glossy smile of a restaurant.
 You’re pretty much guaranteed a good time at this Israeli small plates spot in Chinatown, where the counter is a proper laugh and the octo-hummus is the kind of dish you’ll think of often and smile.
 You know, kind of like what you’re meant to do when you think of your partner.
-Be aware that you’ll probably have to put your name down for a seat at the counter, but any wait endured at one of the many local boozers will be totally worth it.
+Book ahead to avoid having to put your name down for a seat at the counter, though any wait endured at one of the many local boozers will be totally worth it.

 Missing: your date’s heart.
 Last seen in beautiful 1930s Parisian wonderland, Brasserie Zédel.
 Feel free to use that line and remain single forever.
-But anyway, Brasserie Zédel is one of London’s most iconic and fail-safe date nights for a reason.
-Apart from looking like somewhere that inspired an Edith Piaf album, Zédel is also surprisingly affordable, especially if you get involved in the three-course prix fixe menu for just under fifteen small pounds.
+But anyway, Brasserie Zédel is one of London’s most fail-safe date nights for a reason.
+Apart from looking like somewhere that inspired an Edith Piaf album, Zédel is also surprisingly affordable, especially if you get involved in the three-course prix fixe menu for £17.25.
 Although this huge, sprawling subterranean restaurant can fit a couple hundred people, it’s still a good idea to book ahead—especially on nights with live music.

 The lovely, warm counter at Bancone is about as romantic and euphoric as date night can get in London without attempting to go all “I’m flying Jack!” on a TFL river boat.
 Plus, this option involves great, affordable handmade pasta, burrata, and classic cocktails.
 Just be aware that this place is seriously popular, so although they encourage walk-ins, you should book ahead if you want to make sure your date night involves spicy pork mafalde rather than an apology.

 If you’re looking for a date spot that is basically the restaurant equivalent of a cheeky wink, Bob Bob Ricard is not for you.
 Move along.
 This Soho spot is exclusively reserved for date nights that say I love you, I am impressing you, and maybe even, I’m sorry for that incident with the rug, please let me sleep in our bed again.
-A big, richer-than-rich French-meets-Russian brasserie, everything from the tartare to the beef wellington for two here is excellent.
-Plus, there are ‘press for champagne’ buttons at every table, and that’s classy.
+It's a big, richer-than-rich French-meets-Russian brasserie and everything from the tartare to the beef wellington for two is excellent.
+Plus, there are ‘press for champagne’ buttons at every table and that’s classy.

-Bar Italia is a classic Soho institution beloved for its cannoli and 5am closing hours.
-Basically, this is a cheap and cheerful date spot for when you’re looking for an old-school Italian café where you can have a laugh with the person you love.
-Or better yet, that Tinder date where you know you’ll have absolutely nothing in common with so you’ll replace chemistry with getting absolutely smashed until the early hours.
+Bar Italia is a classic Soho institution beloved for its cannoli and 3am closing hours.
+Basically, this is a cheap and cheerful date spot, perfect for when you’re looking for an old-school Italian cafe where you can have a laugh with the person you love.
+Or better yet, that Tinder date you know you’ll have absolutely nothing in common with so you’ll replace chemistry with getting absolutely smashed until the early hours.
 Anything to fill the void, right?